BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_warpy_scale_rotation3.png?raw=true)

-Important: before creating the final step, we also need to enable all channels in `Brightness & contrast` that were previously unchecked for `protein_cropped.ome.tif`.
+Important: before the final step, we also need to enable all channels in `Brightness & contrast` that were previously unchecked for `protein_cropped.ome.tif`.
 Otherwise, the Image Combiner Warpy extension will not include them in the combined image.

 ![Screenshot](images/screenshot_warpy_enable_channels_before_create.png?raw=true)